curityio/chatgpt-example-app/DEVELOPMENT.md

 npm start
 ```

-Then deploy the system according to [Deployment README](DEPLOYMENT.md).
+Then re-run the `./deploy.sh` script to deploy the system with a local development routing.\
+You can change the MCP server and API code with hot reloading and re-run the end-to-end flow.

 ## Test the HAAPI Flow

 You can test the MCP server's HAAPI authentication flow without ChatGPT.\
-To do so, run the following command in another terminal window:
+To do so, run the following commands in another terminal window:

 ```bash
 cd mcp-server